midonet/midonet/docs/midolman-flow-invalidation.md

       * a packet for a logical port, tag = bridgeId, MAC destination

 Invalidation in BridgeManager

-#### Port
-Configuration change => invalidate all the flows tagged with that port id

-Port added -> do nothing
-Port deleted ->
-           bridge port
-                      materialized -> BridgeBuilderImpl will take care of the flows invalidation, watching the MacLearningTable
-                      logical -> BridgeBuilderImpl will notice that the rtrMacToLogicalPortId changed and will invalidate
-                                 the flows
-           router port -> the router will react to that because its routes will change

-Tagging in Coordinator (it a packet goes through a port, the Coordinator will tag
-                       it using the port id) Invalidation Bridge or Router

 #### Router
 Every Router will tag every packet it sees using as tag its router id.